vxgmichel/icalepcs-workshop/slideshow.md

 ---

-Started at Alba
+Started at Alba.

-Tiago Coutinho main contributor
+Tiago Coutinho main contributor.

-C++ libtango python binding based on Boost
+C++ libtango python binding based on Boost.

-Project moves to the ESRF
+Project moves to the ESRF.

-2016-April - MaxIV joins the game.
+2016 - MaxIV joins the game.

-2017-May - Welcome to Solaris.
+2017 - Welcome to Solaris.

 ---